DmitryMyadzelets/u-machine/README.md

 ## Initial state

-The definition of initial state for state machine is required.
+The definition of initial state for the state machine is required.
 There are two ways to define the initial state.
 One way is to name any state as `initial`:

 ```javascript
 machine({